Sharp subelliptic estimates in the $\bar\partial$-Neumann problem via an uncertainty principle: Introduction

+Let us remark that we believe that our method allows to establish quite precise bounds for the sharp order of subellipticity of more general domains than those covered by Theorem \ref{thm:main}, but this we have to leave to future investigations.

-Given a \emph{rigid domain} where $\varphi:\C^n\rightarrow \R$ is a (germ of) smooth plurisubharmonic function vanishing at zero, in Section \ref{sec:rigid} we reduce the problem of bounding from below $s(\Omega; 0)$ to that of proving certain \emph{spectral gap estimates} for a family of quadratic forms $\mathbf{E}^{\xi\varphi}$ defined on test functions on $\C^n$ and depending on $\varphi$ and a "semiclassical" parameter $\xi\rightarrow+\infty$ (Proposition \ref{prp:spectral_gap}).
+We now discuss a bit more precisely the content of the paper.
+Given a \emph{rigid domain} where $\varphi:\C^n\rightarrow \R$ is a (germ of) smooth plurisubharmonic function vanishing at zero, in Section \ref{sec:rigid} we reduce the problem of bounding from below $s(\Omega, 0)$ to that of proving certain \emph{spectral gap estimates} for a family of quadratic forms $\mathbf{E}^{\xi\varphi}$ defined on test functions on $\C^n$ and depending on $\varphi$ and a "semiclassical" parameter $\xi\rightarrow+\infty$ (Proposition \ref{prp:spectral_gap}).

-In Section \ref{sec:dbar_up}, we elaborate a $\bar\partial$-uncertainty principle originally introduced in \cite{dallara} (Lemma \ref{lem:dbar_unc}).
-We combine it with a sublevel set estimate for one-variable complex polynomials (Lemma \ref{lem:sublevel}), and deduce a \emph{local one-dimensional estimate} designed to analyze the quadratic forms $\mathbf{E}^{\xi\varphi}$ in the case where $\varphi=|F|^2$ with $F:\C^n\rightarrow \C^m$ a polynomial mapping (Proposition \ref{lem:main_1d_estimate}).
+In Section \ref{sec:dbar_up}, we elaborate on a $\bar\partial$-uncertainty principle (Lemma \ref{lem:dbar_unc}) originally introduced in \cite{dallara}.
+Combining it with a sublevel set estimate for one-variable complex polynomials (Lemma \ref{lem:sublevel}), we deduce a \emph{local one-dimensional estimate} designed to analyze the quadratic forms $\mathbf{E}^{\xi\varphi}$ in the case where $\varphi=|F|^2$ with $F:\C^n\rightarrow \C^m$ a polynomial mapping (Proposition \ref{lem:main_1d_estimate}).

-In order to pass from the local one-dimensional estimates of Section \ref{sec:dbar_up} to the $n$-dimensional spectral gap estimates appearing in Proposition \ref{prp:spectral_gap} and needed for subellipticity, some geometric information about the polynomial mapping $F$ has to be used.
-A notion that appears to be relevant here is that of an \emph{approximate minimal eigenvector field for $\varphi$}, which we discuss in Section \ref{sec:AME}, highlighting its relation with various existing notions of "type".
+In order to pass from the local one-dimensional estimates of Section \ref{sec:dbar_up} to the $n$-dimensional spectral gap estimates needed for subellipticity, some geometric information about the polynomial mapping $F$ has to be used.
+A notion that appears to be relevant here is that of an \emph{approximate minimal eigenvector field}, which we discuss in Section \ref{sec:AME}.

-Finally, in Section \ref{sec:ker_one_dim} we apply the theory developed in the preceding sections to the proof of the already cited Theorem \ref{thm:main}.
-The reader may jump right away to Section \ref{sec:ker_one_dim} for the definition of the relevant class of domains and a statement of the result.
+In Section \ref{sec:ker_one_dim} we apply the theory developed in the preceding sections to the proof of the already cited Theorem \ref{thm:main}.
+The reader may jump right away to Section \ref{sec:ker_one_dim} for the definition of the relevant class of domains and a statement of the theorem, if he so wishes.
+In Section \ref{sec:examples} we discuss in some detail the nature of the hypotheses of Theorem \ref{thm:main}, and Section \ref{sec:closing} contains some comments on what is left to be understood in the $\dbar$-uncertainty principle approach to subellipticity.
+Finally, an Appendix contains two elementary estimates on harmonic functions that are used in the proofs of Lemma \ref{lem:dbar_unc_metric} and Proposition \ref{prp:FvsCatlin}.